 |Halogen light bulbs||

 Halogen light bulbs also use filament technology but run at a higher temperature making them slightly more efficient than traditional light bulbs.
-They are mainly used in spotlight fittings.
-Though more efficient, they are often used in large quantities, increasing the total electricity used to light a room.
-The EU Commission started the phase-out of D and E-rated bulbs in September 2013.
+They are mainly used in spotlight fittings and are often used in large quantities, increasing the total electricity used to light a room.
+You may be able to save money by installing energy efficient bulbs such as LEDs.
+The EU Commission started the phase-out of D and E-rated halogen bulbs in September 2013.

 |Compact fluorescents (CFLs)||